richardtallent/vue-scrolling-table/README.md

 ```

 ## Browser Compatibility
-The underlying CodePen has been tested on IE11, and the latest versions of Chrome, Firefox, Safari,
+This component has been tested on IE11, and the latest versions of Chrome (Mac and Windows,
-and iOS Safari.
+Firefox, Safari, and iOS Safari.

-The component itself has not been tested, I plan to write a demo/test app next.

 ## Implementation Details
 A table that scrolls its contents without losing its header or footer is a common need, as is